-The Sabi Sands is arguably the most sought-after private game reserve in Africa.
-Sharing an unfenced boundary with the Kruger National Park, it is renowned for its relaxed, habituated wildlife — particularly leopards — and its collection of world-class lodges including Londolozi, Singita and Sabi Sabi.
+The Sabi Sands is the most sought-after private game reserve in Africa.
+It shares an unfenced boundary with the Kruger National Park, and is known for relaxed, habituated wildlife, leopards above all, and a roll-call of lodges that includes Londolozi, Singita and Sabi Sabi.

 Dry Season: May to September

-The dry winter months are widely considered the best time for game viewing.
-As the bush thins out and water sources dry up, animals congregate around rivers and remaining waterholes.
-Vegetation drops away, making it far easier to spot wildlife from the vehicle.
-Temperatures are mild during the day — typically around 22 to 26 degrees Celsius — but mornings and evenings can be bitterly cold, sometimes dropping to near freezing.
-Layers are essential.
+The dry winter months are widely held to be the best for game viewing.
+As the bush thins and seasonal water dries up, animals concentrate around rivers and the remaining waterholes.
+Sparse vegetation makes them far easier to spot from the vehicle.
+Days are mild, usually 22 to 26 degrees, but mornings and evenings turn cold, sometimes close to freezing.
+Pack layers.

 June through August is peak season.
-Leopard sightings are at their best as the open bush gives guides clear sight lines.
-Large herds of elephant and buffalo move through the area, and predator activity around the Sand River and Sabie River is excellent.
-This is also the most popular period with international visitors, so lodges book out well in advance.
+Leopard sightings are at their best, with open bush giving guides clean sight lines.
+Elephant and buffalo herds move through, and predator activity along the Sand and Sabie rivers is strong.
+This is also the busiest stretch for international visitors, so lodges fill months ahead.

 Green Season: October to April

-The summer months bring warm temperatures, afternoon thunderstorms and an explosion of green.
-While the dense vegetation can make spotting game slightly harder, the green season has its own magic.
-This is when most of the impala lambing takes place — typically November — drawing in predators.
-It is also the peak birding season, with migratory species arriving from Europe and North Africa.
+The summer months bring warmth, afternoon thunderstorms and a flush of green.
+Dense vegetation makes game slightly harder to spot, but the season has its own appeal.
+Impala lambing peaks around November and pulls predators in close.
+It is also prime birding, as migratory species arrive from Europe and North Africa.

-October and November can be unpredictable — hot days, scattered storms, and animals adjusting to the changing season.
-December through February is full summer with reliable afternoon rain, while March and April see the bush start to dry out again as autumn arrives.
+October and November can swing either way: hot days, scattered storms, and animals adjusting to the change.
+December to February is full summer with reliable afternoon rain, while March and April see the bush dry out again as autumn sets in.

 Our Recommendation

-For a first-time visitor, we usually recommend May through August.
-The game viewing is consistently excellent and the cooler, drier weather makes for comfortable drives.
-But if you are a keen photographer or birder, do not overlook the green season — October through March offers a completely different and equally rewarding experience.
+For a first visit, we usually point people to May through August.
+Game viewing is consistently strong and the cool, dry weather makes for comfortable drives.
+Keen photographers and birders should not write off the green season, though: October through March is a different trip, and just as rewarding.

-If budget is a consideration, green season rates at most Sabi Sands lodges are significantly lower than peak season, and you will often have the reserve more to yourself.
+If budget matters, green-season rates at most Sabi Sands lodges sit well below peak, and you will often have more of the reserve to yourself.